Pausa90/MangaDownloader/README.md

 ### Download the Manga

-* Go to [MangaEden] and select a manga from the list (you have to find a page similar to [this one]).
+* Go to [MangaWorld] and select a manga from the list (you have to find a page similar to [this one]).
 When you find it, just copy the url.
 * Run mangaedenDownloader.jar on your system
 * Select "Full Download" or "Resume Download", according to the needs, and complete the fields as request.
 * Press "Start" and wait until it has finished.